 413.30.5.2 Aggregate Gradation.
-Sieve analysis shall be performed for every 600 tons of mixture produced Test shall be performed in accordance with AASHTO T 27 from randomly sampled material taken from the composite cold feed belt or the hot bins.490.10.6within shown here:
+Sieve analysis shall be performed in accordance with AASHTO T 27 from randomly sampled material taken from the composite cold feed belt or the hot bins.
+The total aggregate gradation shall be within the range specified in Sec 490.10.6 and within the maximum variations from the approved job mix formula shown here: